six-two/mkdocs-placeholder-plugin/docs/validators.md

 ## Custom validators

-You can alss define your own validators.
+You can also define your own validators.
-Each validator is a collection of rules.
+Each validator has a name and a collection of rules.
+The name is used in the error/warning messages so it should be somthing human readable.
 Each rule is checked and the list of the error messages is shown to the user.

 ### Rules